TheRenegadeCoder/sample-programs-website/docs/projects/palindromic-number/kotlin/index.md

         println("Usage: please input a non-negative integer")
     }
 }

 ```

 {% endraw %}

-[Palindromic Number](https://sampleprograms.io/projects/palindromic-number) in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:
+Palindromic Number in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:

 - Blake.Ke
 - Isaac Anohene
 - Jeremy Grifski

+This article was written by:

+- Isaac Anohene
+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2022 01:31:51.
-The solution was first committed on Oct 08 2020 16:44:11.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution